AbhishekUnthread/unthread-vendors-assignment/src/pages/Settings/FileManager/issues.md

 - [x] Folder Sort on Size discission ?
 Remove Size Sort For Folders
 - Folder Multi Delete discission ?
 Descission Pending Holding for now

+- Files Multi Move Select Add Empty Option
+- Files Multi Move Retains the Folder in the select Value
+- Folder Rename Popup has Typo For Files
+- Folder Rename Popup has Image of Folder for Files
+- The Cancel Hover text Color
+- c-pointer